TQLApp/TQL/Specs/_includes/Setup/Run-App.md

-> Run the app:
+## Run the app

->
+Ensure the app is running:

-> - Run the Manual Testing environment.
+- Run the Manual Testing environment.